bcgov/jag-file-submission/docs/onboarding.md

 Create Github [issue]() to begin the onboarding process to our application.

-On completetion of github issue, the user will be provided [OpenId Connect](https://openid.net/connect/) information such  as *client_id*, *realm*, *client_secret*.
+On completion of the Github issue, the user will be provided [OpenId Connect](https://openid.net/connect/) information such  as *client_id*, *realm*, *client_secret*.
 All of which are required to be kept secured at all times.

 ## Request Keycloak Token